 How is the course assessed?

 For the A level, there are four exams on Units 1-4 respectively.
 The Unit 1 and Unit 2 exams are as specified above, though they are now worth 20% and 30% of the A level respectively.
 In the Unit 3 exam, you will be given an extract from an unidentified historian’s writing.
 One extract will be set on each of the topics.
 The question will ask what can be learned about the interpretation and approach of the historian who wrote it.
-The Unit 4 exam will require you to complete two essays covering the years 1950-75 and 1975-91.
+The Unit 4 exam will require you to complete two essays covering relations between America and the USSR and events in Asia post-1945.
 The questions will focus on the reasons for tensions post-World War Two, why the Cold War had such a global impact and ultimately why the conflict was resolved.
-The Unit 3 exam is worth 20% of the A level and lasts 1 hour.
-The Unit 4 exam is worth 30% of the A level and lasts 1 hour 30 minutes.
+The Unit 3 exam is worth 20% of the A level and lasts 1 hour 15 minutes.
+The Unit 4 exam is worth 30% of the A level and lasts 1 hour 45 minutes.

 The Penguin History of America

 By H. Brogan

 America: Empire of Liberty